gr36/search-partial/README.md

 ![](https://github.com/gr36/search-partial/raw/main/docs/search-bar.png)

-This pligin for micro.blog will allow you to add a search bar to any page you wish.
+This plugin for micro.blog will allow you to add a search bar to any page you wish.

 ## Set Up